This page in Swedish

 Information retrieval tools

 Several tools use AI or other methods to help you to find similar material when you have already found some articles to start with.
 These tools may use citation analysis and semantic similarity to suggest additional articles.
+Some tools also use AI to interpret questions asked in natural language.

 In citation analysis, further articles are suggested if they use the same source/s cited by the article you found.